MedetHasanUgurlu/Design-Patterns/src/main/java/org/medron/builderpattern/README.md

 ![img_1.png](img_1.png)
 ### Recipe
 1) Make private constructor and inject the static class which builder.
-2) In static builder class you set the value then return the static class.
+2) In static builder class, you set the value then return the static class.
-3) Finally, write build method which take static class and return the new Entity.
+3) Finally, write build method which takes static class and returns the new Entity.

 ***